jordanamorais/lfrgs-frontend-samples/README.md

-# Liferay Frontend Samples, Tips and Utilities
+# Liferay Front-end samples, tips and utilities

-> Some useful kick-starter boilerplates, tips and files to improve GS Frontend Development and Liferay content configuration.
+> Some useful kick-starter tips and files in order to improve GS Front-end Development and Liferay content configuration.

 ---